 Further high-profile speakers for BULKEX17

-Materials Handling Engineers’ Association announces for more speakers for annual two-day conference
+Materials Handling Engineers’ Association announces five more speakers for annual two-day conference

 BREXIT, biomass, digitalization and new technology are among the topics for BULKEX17, as the Materials Handling Engineers’ Association (MHEA) announces five more speakers for its annual two-day conference, which will take place at Eastwood Hall (pictured), Nottingham, from 18–19 October.